dron-link/shields-in-melee-cant-be-that-complicated/tree-of-shield-mechanics.md

 Animation timelines
 -------------------

-To understand how and when these points are applied on your frame analysis, you may read Appendix B first.
+To understand how and when you can apply these points in your frame-by-frame analysis, you may read Appendix B first.

 ### Shield startup